gerlichlab/hicognition/documentation/hugo-site/content/widgets/2d_average.md

 ## Widget controls

-The 2D-average widget defines two widget controls, one for setting the type of value-scale and the other for sharing value scales between two widgets.
+The 2D-average widget defines two widget controls, one for setting the type of value-scale and the other for sharing value scales between widgets.

 ### Scale